AnttiPerala/Browser-Based-Font-Manager/README.md

 # Browser-Based Font Manager
- A simple offline font manager that runs on a browser.
+ A simple offline font manager that runs on any browser.
 Works on Windows, Linux and Mac.

 ## How to use: